M J Bridge

 I should stress that in this area of bidding, possibly more than any other, there are bidding agreements in existence which go far beyond my experience and expertise.

-The methods and approach discussed in this section will help you to well beyond an intermediate level, but as you aspire to join the experts you will wish to extend beyond the present content either by researching elsewhere or (better) by observing the methods, style, and practice of other advanced players.
+The methods and approach discussed in this section will help you to well beyond an intermediate level, but as you aspire to join the experts you may well wish to extend beyond the present content either by researching elsewhere or (better) by observing the methods, style, and practice of other advanced players.

 It is a common beginner’s mistake to jump into one or other of these conventions as soon there is the slightest whiff of a possibility of a slam.